rajdeep345/MTLTS/README.md

 ------------------------------------------
 ## Analysis
 ------------------------------------------
-For generating 1-D Loss Plot for comparing MTLVS and HMTLVS
+### Comparing MTLVS and HMTLVS using 1-D Training Loss Curves
+Please set the following variables in oneD_loss_analysis.py
+  - PLACE - place for which plot has to be generated
+  - mtl_path - path to the best MTL model
+  - hmtl_path - path to the best HMTL model
 ~~~
-Set the following variables in oneD_loss_analysis.py
-PLACE - place for which plot has to be generated
-tree_path - path to the best MTL model
-path - path to the best HMTL model

 python ./Codes/oneD_loss_analysis.py
 ~~~

+### Explaining tweet verification predictions of MTLVS using LIME